4 Ways an Online Brand Community Enhances Your Marketing Stack

 Many marketers say the biggest challenge to delivering personalized content is gaining the right insights about their consumers.
 Experian says that 40 percent of marketers can’t gain insights quickly enough and 39 percent of marketers don’t have enough data.

 Choosing an online brand community technology that consistently builds out members’ profiles through their responses to surveys and actions taken in the community allows marketers to segment members through both demographic and psychographic data.
-Creating these micro-audiences ensures that each member is seeing personalized and relevant content.
+Creating these micro-audiences ensures that each member sees personalized and relevant content.